 - Platelet count ≥75,000/μL

-- 1. Major surgery within 28 days before study treatment and/or have not recovered fully from the adverse effects of any major surgical procedures before study treatment.
-2. Patients that received other second-line Androgen Deprivation Therapy (ADT) (including but not limited to ketoconazole and amino glutethimide) within 6 weeks before enrollment.
-3. Patients who have completed sipuleucel-T (Provenge®) treatment within 3 months of enrollment.
+- 1.1.
+Major surgery within 28 days before study treatment and/or have not adequately (Grade 1) recovered from the adverse effects of any major surgical procedures before study treatment.
+2. Patients that received other second-line ADT (including but not limited to ketoconazole and amino glutethimide) within 6 weeks before enrollment.
+3. Patients who have completed sipuleucel-T (Provenge®) treatment within 6 weeks of enrollment.
 4. Patients who have received antiandrogens such as flutamide (EULEXIN®), bicalutamide (CASODEX®), or nilutamide (NILANDRON®) for >3 months must be off treatment for 6 weeks prior to enrollment and should demonstrate a continued rise in PSA after withdrawal.
-5. Patients on 5-alpha reductase inhibitors such as finasteride (PROSCAR®, PROPECIA®), or dutasteride (AVODART®) must stop medication at least 3 months prior to enrollment.
-6. Patients who have received Radium Ra 223 dichloride (XOFIGO®) or Samarium Sm 153 lexidronam (QUADRAMET®) must be off therapy for at least 3 months prior to enrollment.
-7. Patients that are currently receiving increasing or chronic treatment (>5 days) with corticosteroids or another immunosuppressive agent, other than daily use of up to 10 mg prednisone (or equivalent) or low-dose steroid for the control of nausea and vomiting, topical steroid, or inhaled steroid use.
-8. Patients who require potassium-wasting diuretics.
-9. Patients who have received any investigational agent beyond those indicated for the treatment of prostate cancer within 5 half-lives of the agent; if the half-life of the agent is not known, the patients must be off investigational therapy for 4 weeks prior to enrollment.
-10. Patients who have received palliative and other radiotherapy within 4 weeks of study enrollment.
-11. Patients with symptomatic or known central nervous system metastases from prostate cancer or who are at high risk for spinal cord compression, per investigator's judgment.
-12. Patients with a history of hypothalamus, pituitary or adrenal insufficiency.
-13. Patients with diabetes mellitus that require insulin at study enrollment.
-14. History of another primary malignancy that is currently clinically significant or currently requires active intervention.
-15. Inadequately controlled hypertension (eg, systolic blood pressure ≥160 mmHg or diastolic blood pressure ≥95 mmHg) or hypotension (eg, systolic blood pressure ≤80 mmHg or diastolic blood pressure ≤50 mmHg) after up to 3 measurements with at least 5 minutes apart during 28 days before study enrollment.
-16. Patients with active cardiac disease or a history of cardiac dysfunction including any of the following:
+5. Patients who have received Radium Ra 223 dichloride (XOFIGO®) must be off therapy for 7 weeks prior to enrollment or Samarium Sm 153 lexidronam (QUADRAMET®) must be off therapy for at least 2 weeks prior to enrollment.
+6. Patients that are currently receiving increasing or chronic treatment (>5 days) with corticosteroids or another immunosuppressive agent, other than the following: daily use of up to 10 mg prednisone (or equivalent) or low-dose steroid for the control of nausea and vomiting, topical steroid, or inhaled steroid use.
+7. Patients who require potassium-wasting diuretics.
+8. Patients who have received any investigational agent beyond those indicated for the treatment of prostate cancer within 5 half-lives of the agent; if the half-life of the agent is not known, the patients must be off investigational therapy for 4 weeks prior to enrollment (whichever is shorter of the two should be preferred).
+9. Patients who have received palliative and other radiotherapy for the target lesion within 4 weeks of study enrollment.
+10. Patients with symptomatic or known central nervous system metastases from prostate cancer or who are at high risk for spinal cord compression, per investigator's judgment.
+11. Patients with a history of hypothalamus, pituitary or adrenal insufficiency.
+12. Patients with >grade 2 neuropathy at study enrollment.
+13. History of another primary malignancy that is currently clinically significant or currently requires active intervention.
+14. Inadequately controlled hypertension (eg, systolic blood pressure ≥160 mmHg or diastolic blood pressure ≥95 mmHg) or hypotension (eg, systolic blood pressure ≤ 80 mmHg or diastolic blood pressure ≤50 mmHg) after up to 3 measurements with at least 5 minutes apart during 28 days before study enrollment.
+15. Patients with active cardiac disease or a history of cardiac dysfunction including any of the following:

 - Severe or unstable angina pectoris or acute coronary syndrome or stroke within 6 months prior to study enrollment.